While working as a volunteer dentist in Africa, I was surprised by all the beautiful smiles I was seeing.

 If breastfeeding is an option for you, consider it, as it’s nature’s best method for preventing issues that can come along with prolonged sippy cup usage.
 If you can’t breastfeed, work with your dentist and pediatrician, who can suggest other methods for ensuring your child’s mouth, teeth, jaw, and face are growing and developing properly.

-Trade sippy cups for a stainless steel cup or a toddler glass with a silicone safety sleeve.
+Trade sippy cups for a stainless steel cup or a toddler glass with a silicone safety sleeve (use without the straw when your little one is at home).
 Many companies are making these little cups now, with handles that help little hands as they transition from a bottle.
 Roll up the carpets and fill the cup only halfway to minimize spillage.
 They’ll learn much faster than you think!

 Make water the default.
 Apple juice and other sweet drinks, although they may be natural, reprogram taste buds to become accustomed to more and more sugar.
 Making water the default helps kids learn to appreciate the great taste of a glass of water.